umustdye/Book-Worms/README.md

 ### Input / Output
   - Input:
-    - User Information (Account Name, Account Password)
+    - User Information (Account Username, Account Password)
     - Library Item Information (Book/CD/DVD Title, Book/CD/DVD Quantity on Hand, Book/CD/DVD Genre/Sub-genre, Item Type)
     - Library Item Changes (Add/Edit/Remove Item)
   - Output:
-    - User Displays (Books currently borrowed, Account Debt, Available Books/CDs/DVDs, Recommended Books/CDs/DVDs)
+    - User Displays (Books currently borrowed, Available Books/CDs/DVDs)

 ### Design Patterns
   - Design 1: Composite Pattern
     - We picked the Composite Pattern for its simplicity and its ability to treat primitives and composites uniformly.
 We intend to use it to implement items in our library like Books, DVDs, and CDs that have genres / sub-genres.
 The problem we anticipate in the project is in both adding more items / collections of items to the library and in searching through them to create user recommendations.
 The composite pattern will allow us to use a single interface to easily add more primitives and composites to the libary and then search through the tree of items for our various reasons.
   - Design 2: Factory Pattern
-    -
+    - We picked the Factory Pattern for its object creation-focus design that allows for creating objects from an interface.
+We intend to use it to determine if we create a book, cd, dvd, or collection object.
+The problem we intend to solve is in being able to select a product to create an object simply.
+It is a benefit that our product classes above are consistent apart from a few variables.

 ## Class Diagram